DryKibble/52Cards/README.md

 Any changes will be noted in the changelog below:

+10/31/25:
+    Reworked Egyptian Rat Screw.
+May or may not be fixed, just like Slapjack.
+Solitaire is still as broken as it was before.
+Stay tuned.

 10/30/25:
     Changelog updated so that more recent changes are at the top instead of the bottom.
     Completely reworked Slapjack to fix a untraceable bug it was having.
 This has completely